cbe453/arc-plato-intro/_episodes/12-cluster.md

 computationally intensive work.

 The real work on a cluster gets done by the *worker* (or *compute*) *nodes*.
-Worker nodes come in many shapes and sizes, but generally are dedicated to long or hard tasks that require a lot of computational resources.
+Worker nodes come in many shapes and sizes, but generally are dedicated to long and/or difficult tasks that require a lot of computational resources.

 All interaction with the worker nodes is handled by a specialized piece of software called a